-The Utilization of Background Checks by EmployersAdded by Marvin K. Smith in Articles & Publications, Employment Law on February 3, 2020
+The Utilization of Background Checks by EmployersAdded by Marvin K. Smith in Articles & Blogs, Employment Law on February 3, 2020

 It is vitally important for employers to hire and retain strong, reliable employees.
 Costs related with workforce turnover can interrupt business operations and harm the workplace environment.
 Thus, it is logical that employers would want as much information as possible to make informed decisions on the individuals they hire.
 While it is not illegal for an employer to ask applicants questions about their background or to require a background check, an employer must comply with laws that protect applicants from discrimination.
 Additionally, when an employer performs background checks through a company that is in the business of gathering background information, the employer must comply with the Fair Credit Reporting Act.